-This page and the maps and other pages it links to represents the work on a project to document and map all of the POW, internment, and concentration camps worldwide during World War II and in the few years before and after.
+This project maps the POW, internment, worldwide during World War II and in the few years before and after.
 Although most of the camps in North America, Europe, and Africa have been mapped, the Japanese prisons in the Pacific are incomplete.
 Work is proceeding.

 Inspiration for this project was a conversation with a friend where the question, “Is the U.S. prison population greater than the total number of imprisoned people during World War II? ”